Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Assigned attribute set.

 - ![Eye](/Assets/Icons/Eye01.png "[Eye]") (Eye)
   Click this button to display ????.
-This button is only displayed, when you hover over a product in the list.
+The button is only displayed, when you hover over a product in the list.
-  [comment]: <> (what should be displayed?
-For me, the loading never ends...)
+  [comment]: <> (what should be displayed? loading never ends...)

 - ![Delete](/Assets/Icons/Trash01.png "[Delete]") (Delete)
   Click this button to delete the selected product from the list.
-This button is only displayed, when you hover over a product in the list.
+The button is only displayed, when you hover over a product in the list.